Lille Kirkestræde 1

 Lille Kirkestræde 1/Nikolaj Plads 28 is a Neoclassical corner building situated in front of the former St. Nicolas' Church, now Kunsthallen Nikolaj, in central Copenhagen, Denmark.
 It was listed in 1945.
 The building was like most of the buildings in the area constructed following the Copenhagen Fire of 1795.
 It was listed in the Danish registry of protected buildings and places in 1945.

 A plaque on the chamfered corner of the building commemorates that Louis Pio spoke to the crowds in Lille Kirkestræde from a window on the second floor on the night before the so-called Battle of the Common (Slaget på Fælleden) on 5 May 1872.

 History

 18th century

 In the late 17th century, the site was made up of two separate properties.
 The corner property was listed as No. 188 in the East Quarter (Øster Kvarter) in 1689, owned by Christian Casuben.
 The other property was listed as No. 189, owned by tailor Ole Pedersen.
 The old No. 177 was listed as No. 220 in 1756 and owned by joiner Hans David Mein.
 The old No. 189 was listed as No. 224 in 1756, owned by Ole Bodelsen.

 Together with St. Nicolas' Church and most of the other buildings in the area, the two properties were destroyed in the Copenhagen Fire of 1795.
-The current building on the site was constructed by master builder Andreas Hallander in 1797.
+The present building on the site was constructed by master builder Andreas Hallander in 1797.
 The ruined church tower in front of the church was adapted for use as a fire station and watchtower.